clue/reactphp-socks/README.md

 ### Remote vs. local DNS resolving

-By default, the `Client` uses local DNS resolving to resolve target hostnames into IP addresses and only transmits the resulting target IP to the socks server.
+By default, the `Socks/Client` uses local DNS resolving to resolve target hostnames into IP addresses and only transmits the resulting target IP to the socks server.

 Resolving locally usually results in better performance as for each outgoing